-- (i) Pre-bid meetings may be a standard requirement of the bid process in order to obtain details for the bid requirements and answer questions from prospective bidders. - (ii) A dedicated telephone number is available to bidders who require assistance when completing bid documentation or require information with regard to bids.
-The telephone number is contained within the bid document. - (iii) Bid information, support and registration as a service provider or supplier will be available from the MAKANA LOCAL MUNICIPALITY's Bid Advisory Centre.
+- Pre-bid meetings may be a standard requirement of the bid process in order to obtain details for the bid requirements and answer questions from prospective bidders. - (ii) A dedicated telephone number is available to bidders who require assistance when completing bid documentation or require information with regard to bids.
+The telephone number is contained within the bid document.

-- (iv) The Municipality must hold regular workshops with service providers and suppliers to provide advice which will assist them to build capacity in their organizations and provide information on how suppliers and service providers can engage the Municipality. - v) Further training opportunities shall be identified in the projects where subcontracting of QSEs is affected.
-In this regard at least 5% of the total value of the contract will be allocated for training of subcontracted QSEs.
-The training programme shall be discussed and agreed to by the municipality and the contractor.
+- (iii) Bid information, support and registration as a service provider or supplier will be available from the MAKANA LOCAL MUNICIPALITY's Bid Advisory Centre. - (iv) The Municipality must hold regular workshops with service providers and suppliers to provide advice which will assist them to build capacity in their organizations and provide information on how suppliers and service providers can engage the Municipality.